 Patch management and software updates are also crucial, as there's never any guarantee that components will be problem-free.
 Clear procedures should outline how vulnerabilities will be detected and which mitigation strategies will be used when this inevitably happens.

 Once referred to by OWASP as "broken authentication," failures related to identification and authentication can occur in a variety of situations.
-In general, however, they're most likely when applications have major flaws relating to password protection or session identifiers.
+In general, however, they're most likely when applications have major flaws relating to password protection, session identifiers, or no rate limits on login attempts.

 For example, these applications may allow users to stick with default passwords or select weak ones rather than enforcing the robust passwords needed to prevent brute-force attacks.
 Other potential risks attached to identification and authentication failures include credential stuffing and session hijacking.